jparkington/Electric-Brew/src/README.md

 ### `read_data`

 **Purpose**
 Reads `.parquet` files into Pandas DataFrames.
-The function resolves the path relative to the `data` directory of the project, no matter where your script is located within the `src` directory or where you've cloned the repo.
-As such, it expects a file path string that starts from within the `data` directory.
+The function resolves the path relative to the root directory of the project, no matter where your script is located within the `src` directory or where you've cloned the repo.

 **Signature**
 ```python